San Clemente loggerhead shrike

-The San Clemente loggerhead shrike (Lanius ludovicianus mearnsi) or San Clemente Island loggerhead shrike is a subspecies of the loggerhead shrike that is endemic to San Clemente Island, California.
+The San Clemente loggerhead shrike (Lanius ludovicianus mearnsi) or San Clemente Island loggerhead shrike is a subspecies of the loggerhead shrike that is endemic to San Clemente Island, California, United States.

 Description

 The San Clemente loggerhead shrike is a passerine bird of medium size.
 Around its eyes, it has black feathers, a color which is also found in the tail and on the wings.
 On its back, it has gray feathers.
 The underside of the bird is white.
 It also has patches of white on its wings and tail.

-Habitat
+The San Clemente loggerhead shrike has the darkest gray feathers compared to its other loggerhead shrike counterparts.

+Genetics/Phylogeny

+It has been known that the Santa Catalina loggerhead shrike population had clustered closely with the San Clemente loggerhead shrikes, so there has been historic gene flow between the two.
+Still, the San Clemente loggerhead shrike is now its own subspecies.

+Behaviour

+The San Clemente loggerhead shrike is also called a "butcher bird" since it can take animals similar to its own size such as mammals and reptiles.
+Loggerhead shrikes have "tomial teeth".
+These projections in their mandible jab at the spinal cord of their prey to paralyze them.
+Similar to other loggerhead shrikes, San Clemente loggerhead shrikes reach maturity after a year and live in monogamous pairs.
+The pair both care for the eggs and young.
+The clutch size is usually around five eggs.

+Distribution and habitat

 The San Clemente loggerhead shrike is native to San Clemente Island, a small island off the coast of California, United States.
 The island is owned by the United States Navy, and is a valuable asset to the Pacific fleet, allowing for ship-to-shore, air-to-ground, and ground-to-ground operational training.
 Shrikes typically occupy wooded canyons on the west side of the island, and sagebrush-dominant habitat on the eastern escarpment.